kevinroberts/Euler-Problems/README.md

 Run the node file under `bin/www` to launch the project.

 Each solution is housed in it's own JS file under the `/public/javascripts/euler` folder.

+Solutions use vanilla javacript along with the Underscore.js library for utility.